semprag/semprag.github.io/index.md

 ## Formats

-While we accept submissions in both LaTeX and Microsort Word formats, we publish all articles using LaTeX typesetting.
-We prefer LaTeX submissions, because it is easier to remain true to the author's vision when typeset in the S&P style.
+While we accept submissions in both LaTeX and Microsoft Word formats, we publish all articles using LaTeX typesetting.
+We prefer LaTeX submissions, because it is easier to remain true to the author's vision when typeset in the S&P style and because it expedites the production process, thus leading to much faster publication.
+We therefore strongy encourage authors to submit in LaTeX format, and ideally in our house style.
+If you yourself are not familiar with LaTeX, maybe a friend or colleague could help you with preparing your manuscript.
+If you have to submit in Word format, please read our [Word-specific instructions](word.html).

 ## LaTeX configuration